 It’s not uncommon, for example, to walk customers through a sales demo over the phone, by live chat or by email.
 But face-to-face presentations usually prove most effective.

 If you can't meet in person, consider using a video conferencing tool or video conferencing software like Livestorm (which can be integrated with Pipedrive) to present your product or service.
-Just make sure the video chat technology you choose allows for easy screen sharing and includes features designed to streamline the demo sales process before, during and after your event.
+Just make sure the video chat technology you choose allows for easy screen sharing and screen recording and includes features designed to streamline the demo sales process before, during and after your event.